Ekerot/restAPI1DV527/README.md

 ##Did you do something extra besides the fundamental requirements?

-*   I did use version handeling though in the URL which is questionable(but every body does so ;-))
+*   I did use version handling though in the URL which is questionable(but every body does so ;-))
 *   I have implemented admin role to access user information
+*   Only users that created the data can change and delete it
+*   You can search the database with query strings